The SQL Parser

 - Steps Packaging adds context to the Plastic Steps by integrating various user- and session-specific information.

-If any Data parcels were passed to the Parser via a parameterized request, then that data is also added to the steps tree (in this chapter, the term Data parcel always refers to a Data parcel set.
-A non-iterated request is associated with only one Data parcel, while an iterated request is associated with multiple Data parcels.
-A request can also have no Data parcels associated with it.).
+If any data parcels were passed to the Parser via a parameterized request, then that data is also added to the steps tree (in this discussion, the term data parcel always refers to a data parcel set.
+A non-iterated request is associated with only one data parcel, while an iterated request is associated with multiple data parcels.
+A request can also have no data parcels associated with it.).

 The final product of this process is referred to as Concrete Steps.